San Francisco Training Partnership

 Eligibility and referrals

-The program has an annual capacity of 165 clients.
 To be eligible for the program an individual must be homeless.
-Intake occurs on Mondays and Wednesdays from 10:00 am to 3:00 pm at 40 Boardman Place.
-Items required for intake are: (1) California ID/ Driver’s License; (2) Social Security Card; (3) One-stop card; (4) Current TB Clearance; and (5) Resume.
+Items required for intake are: (1) California ID/ Driver’s License; (2) Social Security Card; and (3) Current TB Clearance.
 The intake process lasts approximately 35-40 minutes and involves an in-person interview to create an individualized work plan for the enrollee.

 How it works

-Clients receive services provided by a collaborative of organizations including CJCJ and Swords to Plowshares.
+Clients receive services provided by a collaborative of organizations, including CJCJ and Mission Hiring Hall.
 The SFTP 90-day program includes vocational training, job leads, one-on-one staff support, and practical assistance to enable participants to secure and maintain employment.

 The program utilizes a one-week work readiness curriculum, Awakening New Futures, and includes 30, 60, and 90-day follow-ups by the assigned case manager.
-The 40-hour class focuses on four major areas:
+The 15-hour class focuses on four major areas:

 - Job search